nystudio107/craft-imageoptimize/docs/docs/Overview.md

 Once ImageOptimize is installed, optimized versions of image transforms are created without you having to do anything.
 This makes it great for client-proofing websites.

 ImageOptimize works equally well with both local and remote assets such as Amazon S3 buckets.
+It also works great with SPAs, giving you access to your optimized image URLs from GraphQL.

 Brought to you by [nystudio107](https://nystudio107.com)